serp-spider/documentation/docs/search-engine/google/parse-page.md

 # Google: Parse a Page

-A google SERP can contains different type of result.
+A google SERP can contain different type of result.

 ![Classical Results](images/serp.png)